South Africa's passport power is climbing, having recently moved up two spots in the overall rankings.

 UK Government relaxing Immigration rules

-As the United Kingdom continues to work out the complex implications of Brexit, the UK Government is increasingly trying to get skilled and highly skilled workers to the UK to fill gaps in its labor market.
+Now that the UK has worked out the complex implications of Brexit, the UK Government is increasingly trying to get skilled and highly skilled workers to the UK to fill gaps in its labor market.

 This relaxation in immigration rules will probably continue, with Brexit looming, affrims Breytenbach.